AttentiveNader/movierevenueprediction/readme.md

  only replacing missing values in different features with the a proper replacement ex. budget -->  mean budget by year ,
- One hot encoding the genres feature and extracting using information like top actors  from the html files I got from these links which somehow seems like web scraping [top 1000 actors](https://www.imdb.com/list/ls058011111/) [top 200 directors](https://www.imdb.com/list/ls000009749/)
+ One hot encoding the genres feature and generating features  like top actors  from the html files I got from these links which somehow seems like web scraping [top 1000 actors](https://www.imdb.com/list/ls058011111/) [top 200 directors](https://www.imdb.com/list/ls000009749/)